 While women had lower markers of iron status than men (mainly attributed to menstruation), there were no significant differences in iron status between lacto-ovo vegetarians and vegans.
 The authors concluded, “nutritional supplements should not be widely recommended to vegetarians, although women with intense menstrual blood losses should apply dietary strategies to improve iron bioavailability, i.e., consume iron absorption enhancers with the main meals, while iron inhibitors separated from the main meals, and regularly check their iron status in order to know if they need an iron supplement.”

 The Food and Nutrition Board and Vegetarian Diets

 The Food and Nutrition Board (FNB) of the Institute of Medicine sets the Dietary Reference Intakes for nutrients which include the Recommended Dietary Allowance (RDA).
-The FNB suggests that iron in vegetarian diets is absorbed at a rate of 10% compared to 18% in omnivorous diets and that iron absorption could be as low as 5% for vegans.
+The FNB suggests that iron in vegetarian diets is absorbed at a rate of 5-12% compared to 14-18% in omnivorous diets.
 The FNB does not explicitly give a separate RDA, but says that the “requirement for iron is 1.8 times higher for vegetarians (20).”

 The FNB bases their recommendations on two clinical trials: